Trusted information for families

 Is hayfever a significant problem in children?

-Hayfever is an allergic reaction to environmental substances such as house dust mite, pollens, grasses and moulds.
-Symptoms include sneezing, runny nose and itchy eyes.
-It is also called 'allergic rhinitis'.
-Hayfever is uncommon under 2 years of age and gradually becomes more common, affecting about 1 in 3 adolescents.
+Hayfever (allergic rhinitis) is an allergic reaction to environmental substances such as house dust mite, pollens, grasses and moulds, causing sneezing, runny nose and itchy eyes.
+It is uncommon under 2 years of age and gradually becomes more common, affecting about 1 in 3 adolescents.

 The impacts of hayfever are often underrecognised.
-It can cause troublesome daytime symptoms, and can significantly impact sleep quality which in turn can affect daytime function, including attention and behaviour.
+It can cause troublesome daytime symptoms, significantly impact sleep quality, and in turn affect daytime function including attention and behaviour.

 Hayfever can be diagnosed based on symptoms and examination findings.
-Testing is not needed to confirm the diagnosis, but can help to identify triggers, e.g. by skin prick testing.
+Testing is not needed to confirm the diagnosis but can help identify specific triggers, for example by skin prick testing.

-• A simple factsheet on house dust mite allergy from the Sydney Children's Hospital Network
+- House dust mite allergy factsheet from the Sydney Children's Hospital Network

 Immunisation

-Where I can find trustworthy information about vaccine safety concerns?
+Where can I find trustworthy information about vaccine safety?

-• AusVaxSafety is a system that monitors the safety of vaccines and includes accessible, up-to-date Australian data on common side effects after routine infant vaccines
+- AusVaxSafety — monitors vaccine safety and includes accessible, up-to-date Australian data on common side effects.

-• Let's talk shots is a video library created by the Johns Hopkins Institute for Vaccine Safety which include videos explaining how vaccines work and addressing common misconceptions
+- Let's Talk Shots — a video library from Johns Hopkins Institute for Vaccine Safety explaining how vaccines work and addressing common misconceptions.

-• What additional vaccines should I consider for my child, on top of those in the routine Australian schedule?
+What additional vaccines should I consider beyond the routine schedule?

-The national schedule covers at least 15 diseases, but there are some additional vaccines that you might choose to purchase to provide additional protection for your family, e.g.:
+The national schedule covers at least 15 diseases, but there are some additional vaccines worth considering:

-• The meningococcal B vaccine (Bexsero) is strongly recommended for all infants (and is funded for Aboriginal and Torres Strait Islander infants).
-Meningococcal infection is a rare but serious illness.
-The vaccine can be given on the same day as other routine vaccines.
+- Meningococcal B vaccine (Bexsero) is strongly recommended for all infants (and is funded for Aboriginal and Torres Strait Islander infants).
+Meningococcal infection is rare but serious.
+It can be given on the same day as other routine vaccines.

-• The national schedule includes one dose of chickenpox vaccine at 18 months of age.
-A second dose is recommended for all children, but must be purchased privately.
-The second dose is often given at 4 years of age, for convenience.
+- A second chickenpox dose is recommended for all children but must be purchased privately — it is often given at 4 years of age.

-• An annual flu vaccine is free for all children aged 6 months to 4 years of age, but is recommended for all children (and adults!).
+- Annual influenza vaccine is free for children aged 6 months to 4 years, and recommended for all children.

-• Additional vaccines may be recommended based on your child's medical risk factors or your family's travel plans.
-These can be discussed with your GP.
+- Additional vaccines may be recommended based on your child's medical risk factors or your family's travel plans.
+Discuss these with your GP.

 Infant feeding